Tyler Tessier Spun A Wild Web Of Lies Surrounding Laura Wallen Which Included A Second Fiancee

-Tyler Tessier, the boyfriend of pregnant Maryland school teacher Laura Wallen who went missing, and was found dead, has been charged with murder and is being held without bail.
+Tyler Tessier, the boyfriend of pregnant Maryland school teacher, Laura Wallen, who went missing and was found dead, has been charged with murder and is being held without bail.
 Wallen’s body was found in a shallow grave on a farm in Damascus, Maryland in Montgomery County according to police.
 At the time of Wallen’s disappearance, Tessier was reportedly engaged to another woman and possibly dating a third.

-Tessier is being represented by a public defender, Victoria Kawecki who argued that Tyler Tessier deserves bail.
+Tessier is being represented by a public defender, Victoria Kawecki, who argued that Tyler Tessier deserves bail.
 Kawecki said that Tessier has no prior criminal history and that he has lived in Maryland most of his life.
-But prosecutors have built a thorough case against Tessier, claiming that he plotted the attack on Laura Wallen, luring her to the farm where he killed her, and then told a string of lies to cover it up.
+But prosecutors have built a thorough case against Tessier, claiming that he plotted the attack on Laura Wallen by luring her to the farm where he killed her and then told a string of lies to cover it up.

-Montgomery County Police Chief Tom Manger says that Tyler Tessier was living in three different locations leading up to the murder of Laura Wallen, and he was deceiving Wallen, her family, and others.
+Montgomery County Police Chief Tom Manger said that Tyler Tessier was living in three different locations leading up to the murder of Laura Wallen, and he was deceiving Wallen, her family, and others.

 “This is one of those tragic cases where you have an absolutely innocent victim.
 Just a senseless killing.”

 Manger said that prosecutors still haven’t decided whether to charge Tyler Tessier in the death of Laura Wallen’s unborn child.
 Police Chief Manger also explained that Laura Wallen played a role in Tessier’s arrest because before her death, she texted a photo of the field in Damascus where she was found to her sister, Jennifer.
-Wallen included a message saying that Tyler Tessier had taken her to that field and she didn’t know why.
+Wallen included a message saying that Tyler Tessier had taken her to that field, and she didn’t know why.

 Tessier’s family could not be reached for comment Thursday.